-Story Massage is a versatile activity that combines well with other therapies such as reflexology.
-We were so delighted to interview Lorraine Senior, founder of Functional Reflex Therapy (FRT), about her experiences of sharing Story Massage in three schools in Zambia as part of her FRT Global Project 2018.
+The Story Massage Programme is a versatile activity that combines well with other therapies such as reflexology.
+We were so delighted to interview Lorraine Senior, founder of Functional Reflex Therapy (FRT), about her experiences of sharing the programme in three schools in Zambia as part of her FRT Global Project 2018.
 And these wonderful photos show just how much everyone enjoyed the sessions.

 Which schools did you visit?

 “The FRT team comprised of myself and Janet Hardman, an experienced therapist.
 Our project began in Siavonga Primary School, on the north shore of Lake Kariba.
 We then moved to Flamboyant Special School in Mazabuka for a further week before heading to St Mulumba Special School in Choma.
 It was wonderful to return to Choma following our trip in 2017.
 St. Mulumba is a special place that provides a home, education and family support for over 200 children with physical, emotional and life changing conditions.
 A number are orphaned, some have HIV and need very special care and support.

 “We were warmly welcomed by staff and pupils and spent our time teaching skills so the staff could deliver the Functional Reflex Therapy Routine to the children.
 We also introduced some new educational activities and therapies including the Story Massage Programme.”

 How did you introduce the Story Massage Programme?

 “We gave short introductory sessions to give some ideas for them to develop over the coming months.
 I began by demonstrating the ten Story Massage strokes and everyone had a go.
 Then we all enjoyed the massage story that I had written especially for them all (see below).
 We repeated each movement and line of the story three times to give the children time to hear, feel and process the touch and the information.
 This is very much in line with the FRT approach for working with children with additional needs.